 To summarize, all you have to look for when trying to determine what RAM is compatible with a PC is the compatibility of the RAM with your motherboard.

-Whether you are building or upgrading parts to try to get the best RAM for gaming, the thought process is all the same.
+Whether you are building from scratch or upgrading parts, the thought process is all the same.

 Getting the most value out of your chosen budget is usually the goal of most PC builders and choosing the RAM is dependent on the capabilities and compatibility of your processor and motherboard.

 Just be careful with the rise of cryptocurrency as miners use both GPUs and RAM for their builds but with more emphasis on the GPUs.